Site map Main Index Chapter supplements Copyright

 Cardiac Adaptability

 Recall that as the rate of activity of body cells changes, the amount of blood flow around the cells must also change to provide for their varying needs.
 This is especially important when levels of physical activity change because active muscles use materials and produce wastes much faster than resting muscles do.
 One way in which blood flow is adjusted is an alteration in cardiac output caused by changes in stroke volume or heart rate.
-Since alterations in CO must be made to maintain homeostasis, the heart is controlled by negative feedback systems.
+Since alterations in CO must be made to maintain homeostasis (i.e., continuing good health), the heart is controlled by negative feedback systems.
 The nervous system detects changes in internal body conditions when exercise begins or ends.
 Cardiac output is then adjusted through changes in the nerve impulses sent to control the heart.
 Levels of hormones that influence the heart are also adjusted.
 Finally, the heart has intrinsic mechanisms to increase or decrease its own stroke volume as needed.
 As a result, the parts of the body receive the right amount of blood.

 AGE CHANGES IN THE HEART